 Good habits are not built overnight .
 It takes a lot of example setting , context setting and constant corrective steps ( with acknowledgment of course ).

 So its wrong to expect your child to have veggies and fruits when he sees you living on junk food day in day out.
-And obviously using ice-creams , chocolates as bates to get something done automatically elevates its value in the kids eyes.
+And obviously using ice-creams , chocolates as a bait to get something done automatically elevates its value in the kids eyes.

 So don’t be surprised ( that is if you care about it at all ) if your toddler survives on chips , cookies , chocolates , soft drinks and ice creams By the time he’s 2.
 We don’t need research to show how bad they are for us adults.
 For kids eating junk food as staple diet – that’s a carnal parenting sin as far as I am concerned.